pronamic/wp-orbis-subscriptions/readme.txt

 == Changelog ==

 = 1.1.0 =
-*   Feature - Added a field for selecting the period of a subscription product.
+*   Feature - Added a field for selecting the interval of a subscription product.
-*   Feature - Added pagination to invoice shortcodes.
+*   Feature - Added pagination to subscriptions invoices updater shortcodes.
 *   Fix - Replaced static table names with variables.

 = 1.0.0 =